Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Starts output tracking.](ref:startoutputtracking)
+> For more information about the API call used go to [Starts output tracking.](ref:startoutputtracking)

 ## Move Schedule Event